 That depends.
 What brings you peace of mind?
 Is this knowing that money is out of your bank account, or would that be having money in your bank account?
 Would you prefer to administer the deposit yourself or would you prefer to do that yourself?
 Would you like to use a free scheme, or are you fine with paying a small fee?

 We will also gladly assist you with making the decision.
-Contact me or the team to discuss your options.
+Contact me to discuss your options.